 Mr. Carr is Vice President of Business Development at Oilfield Water Logistics, LLC.
 Previously, Mr. Carr was Vice President of Lobo Trucking, a portfolio company of Sunland Capital.
 While at Lobo, he was responsible for growing its trucking, water transfer and saltwater disposal well business lines.
 In addition to helping the company becoming the largest fluid services provider in Southeast New Mexico, Mr. Carr assisted in expanding the company’s footprint into West Texas.
 Mr. Carr began his career in the insurance business at McGriff, Seibels and Williams where he served as Assistant Vice President in the Energy and Private Equity Risk Consulting groups.
 Mr. Carr earned his MBA from Rice University and his BBA in Finance from The University of Texas at Austin.

-Mr. Rutter is Vice President of Sales at Oilfield Water Logistics, LLC.
+Mr. Rutter is Vice President of Business Development and Sales at Oilfield Water Logistics, LLC.
 Previously, Mr. Rutter worked at Baker Hughes Incorporated serving in various management roles within operations, sales and business development.
 While at Baker Hughes, he was responsible for growing its artificial lift and upstream chemicals product lines for their five geo-markets within US Land.
 Mr. Rutter has more than ten years of oil and gas business development and production experience throughout an assortment of regions including the Permian Basin, Eagle Ford, Rockies, Bakken, and Anadarko Basin.
-Mr. Rutter received a BS in Finance from Cornell University and an MBA from the University of Texas system.
+Mr. Rutter received a BS in Business Economics from Cornell University and an MBA from the University of Texas.